danielmoi/vim-tute/vim-edit.md

 df(     Delete characters up to (and including) the first "(" character
         Delete to where we Find the first "(" character

+d0      Delete backwards, from current cursor to start of line
+        Excludes current cursor

+dB      Delete backwards, one word.
+        (B is the motion command for back one word)
 ```

 ----